blitzr/blitzr-js-sdk/README.md

  - `data` is an object provided by iframe

 You can get `data` with hooks :
- - onPlay, it's call on start of each tracks
+ - onPlay, it's called on start of each track
- - onPlaying, it's call every seconds during the play track
+ - onPlaying, it's called every second during the play track
  - onEnd, it's call on end of each tracks

 ```javascript